Propagation in a kinetic reaction-transport equation: travelling waves and accelerating fronts: Introduction

 Then we have the formula

 \begin{rmq} In the special case of two possible velocities only \cite{Bouin-Calvez-Nadin}, corresponding to $M(v) = \frac12 \left(\delta_{-v_{\rm max}}+ \delta_{ v_{\rm max} }\right) $, two regimes have to be distinguished, namely $r<1$ and $r\geq1$.
 In the case $r\geq 1$ the travelling wave with minimal speed vanishes on a half-line.
 There, the speed of the wave is not characterized by the linearized problem for $f\ll 1$.
 Note that this case is not contained in the statement of Theorem \ref{existence-tw} since it is assumed that $M\in \mathcal{C}^0(V)$.
-This makes a clear difference between the case of integrable $M$ and the case of a measure with atoms. \end{rmq}
+This makes a clear difference between the case of a measure $M$ which is absolutely continuous with respect to the Lebesgue measure, and the case of a measure with atoms. \end{rmq}

 \begin{rmq} We expect that travelling waves exist for any $c\geq c^*$, although this seems to contradict the finite speed of propagation when $c>v_{\rm max}$.
-In fact {\em supersonic} waves corresponding to $c>v_{\rm max}$ should be driven by growth mainly, as it is the case in a simplified model with only two speeds \cite{Bouin-Calvez-Nadin}.
+In fact supersonic waves corresponding to $c>v_{\rm max}$ should be driven by growth mainly, as it is the case in a simplified model with only two speeds \cite{Bouin-Calvez-Nadin}.
 A simple argument to support the existence of such waves consists in eliminating the transport part, and seeking waves driven by growth only, $- c\partial_z f = M(v)\rho_f - f + r\rho_f(M -f)$.
 Integrating with respect to $v$ yields a logistic equation for $\rho_f$, $- c\partial_z \rho_f = r\rho_f(1 - \rho_f)$, which as a solution connecting $1$ and $0$ for any positive $c$.
-However these waves are purely artificial and we do not address this issue further. \end{rmq}
+However these waves are quite artificial and we do not address this issue further. \end{rmq}

-We now define $c^*=c^*(M)$ and investigate the dependence of the minimal speed with respect to the velocity kernel $M=M(v)$.
-In the following Proposition, we give some general bounds on the minimal speed. \begin{prop} Assume that $V$ is symmetric and that $M(v)=M(-v)$ for all $v\in V$.
-The minimal speed satisfies the following properties, \begin{enumerate}[a-] \item {\em [Scaling]} For $\sigma>0$, define $M_\sigma (v)= \sigma^{-1} M\left(\sigma^{-1}v \right)$, then
+We now define $c^*=c^*(M)$ and investigate the dependence of the minimal speed upon $M$.
+In the following Proposition, we give some general bounds on the minimal speed. \begin{prop} Under the same conditions as Theorem \ref{existence-tw}, assume in addition that $M$ is symmetric.
+Then, the minimal speed satisfies the following properties, \begin{enumerate}[a-] \item {\em [Scaling]} For $\sigma>0$, define $M_\sigma (v)= \sigma^{-1} M\left(\sigma^{-1}v \right)$, \eb{and rescale the velocity set accordingly $(V_\sigma := \sigma V)$,} then